 At the direction of the Compensation Committee, in conjunction with a compensation consultant's assessment, we previously reviewed our compensation practices and policies and our findings were presented to the Compensation Committee for consideration.
-After consideration of the information presented, the Compensation Committee has concluded that our compensation programs, including our executives content with a sessional program does not create risk that is reasonably likely to have a material adverse effect on our Company.
+After consideration of the information presented, the Compensation Committee has concluded that our compensation programs, including our executive compensation program, do not encourage excessive risk taking by our executives or other employees.
+As a result, we believe that our employee compensation program does not create risk that is reasonably likely to have a material adverse effect on our Company.